christopher-siewert/christopher-siewert.github.io/_posts/2019-05-20-bitcoin-futures-arbitrage-part-3.md

 BTC-PERPETUAL | \\$7325.88
 BTC Index | \\$7335.49

-In this example, if we assume that the BTC-PERPETUAL and the BTC-28JUN19 will eventuall converge to the same price (the price of the index) then we can make money.
+In this example, if we assume that the BTC-PERPETUAL and the BTC-28JUN19 will eventually converge to the same price (the price of the index) then we can make money.
 We buy BTC-28JUN19 for \\$7270.13 and sell the BTC-PERPETUAL for \\$7325.88.

-We will make a consisten profit, regardless of how the price of BTC changes.
-You can see that in the example below
+We will make a consistent profit, regardless of how the price of BTC changes.
+You can see that in the example below.

 ```python